 The Republic of Croatia ticks many boxes for international companies planning to enter the economy, either with investment or by establishing their own legal entities in the country.

-Membership of the European Union (EU), since 2013, the World Trade Organization and United Nations has boosted its international footprint.
-By the end of 2022 Croatia was expected to be part of the Schengen Agreement and was hopeful of membership of the Organization for Economic Cooperation and Development.
+Membership of the European Union (EU), since 2013, the World Trade Organization and United Nations have boosted its international footprint.
+By the end of 2022, Croatia was expected to be part of the Schengen Agreement and was hopeful of membership in the Organization for Economic Cooperation and Development.

 Croatia is rated as a high-income, developing service-based economy with a literate, well-educated and skilled workforce, although the employment market faces challenges and skills shortages due to a talent exodus to other EU nations.

-However, Croatia has an impressive range of export activity – trading mainly with the EU – focusing on transport equipment, machinery, textiles, chemicals, food products and refined fuels.
-Plus, of course, Croatia is one of Europe’s leading tourism locations, with a spectacular and rugged coastline on the Adriatic opposite Italy, featuring around 1,200 islands and islets, plus mountains, forests, sprawling plains and lakes.
+However, Croatia has an impressive range of export activities – trading mainly with the EU – focusing on transport equipment, machinery, textiles, chemicals, food products and refined fuels.
+Plus, of course, Croatia is one of Europe’s leading tourist locations, with a spectacular and rugged coastline on the Adriatic opposite Italy, featuring around 1,200 islands and islets, plus mountains, forests, sprawling plains and lakes.

 Expanding into Croatia

 Opening a business in any overseas territory brings issues.
 Moving staff across the world means lengthy processes to obtain visas and residence permits.
 When employees are in place, who will handle payroll?
 How will your company deal with regulations on taxation, entitlements and benefits, termination, and severance?
 Drawing up an expansion blueprint is not enough.
 Your business plan will have to answer all these questions.

 Croatia has a welcoming business attitude towards foreign investment.
 But there are always issues surrounding compliance with the relevant legislation.
 In Croatia, this revolves around the Companies Act, the Labor Act, and other laws – plus European Union Directives.